-Richard Miller has done extensive work with the US military using his iRest Yoga Nidra technique to heal PTSD and I can attest to this personally.
+dopamine, melatonin and GABA (all of the feel-good hormones!)
+THREE | Richard Miller has done extensive work using his iRest Yoga Nidra technique to heal PTSD and I can attest to this personally.

 It has even been shown via brain scans (EEG) that practitioners of yoga nidra can exhibit the delta brain waves usually associated with deep sleep, whilst their minds are awake and aware, accessing deep meditation from a place of effortless rest

 Regular Yoga Nidra has been shown to increase levels of serotonin, dopamine, melatonin and GABA (all of the feel-good hormones!)
-TWO | Richard Miller has done extensive work using his iRest Yoga Nidra technique to heal PTSD and I can attest to this personally.

-It has even been shown via brain scans (EEG) that practitioners of yoga nidra can exhibit the delta brain waves usually associated with deep sleep, whilst their minds are awake and aware, accessing deep meditation from a place of effortless rest